Whether it’s how to be a good Muslim, how you look, or how to approach your studies, everyone is telling you what to do.

 But when this is their motivation, mercy and compassion take a back seat, and people’s feelings get hurt.

 [Prophet], call [people] to the way of your Lord with wisdom and good teaching.
 Argue with them in the most courteous way, for your Lord knows best who has strayed from His way and who is rightly guided.”
 (An-Nahl 16:125)

-For example, your teacher might have graded your homework and you genuinely feel like it deserved more.
+For example, your teacher might have graded your homework, and you genuinely feel like it deserved more.
 How would you approach that conversation?
-You would be polite, you would calmly list the reasons why you think your work deserved a higher grade, but above all, you would stay respectful.
-You wouldn’t demean the teacher and demand she change your grade whilst insisting she should have known better in the first place.
+You would be polite, and you would calmly list the reasons why you think your work deserved a higher grade, but above all, you would stay respectful.
+You wouldn’t demean the teacher and demand she change your grade while insisting she should have known better in the first place.
 Right?

-Now apply this practice to giving someone advice – keep your voice calm, be polite, explain why you think it would be a good idea for the person to follow the advice, don’t demean the person, make them feel stupid, or lecture them about knowing better.
+Now apply this practice to giving someone advice, keep your voice calm, be polite, explain why you think it would be a good idea for the person to follow the advice, and don’t demean the person, make them feel stupid, or lecture them about knowing better.
 Stay respectful.
 Stay courteous.

 “The believer conceals his brother’s faults and gives him advice in private whereas the evildoer exposes his faults and shames him.” -Prophet Mohammed [Jaami’ al-‘Uloom wa’l Hikam 1/236]

 Most people translate “advice” as “naseehah” in Arabic.
 Naseehah literally means “sincerity”.

 The Prophet (peace be upon him) said, ‘The religion is naseehah (sincerity).”
 We said, “To whom?”
 He said, “To Allah, His Book, His Messenger, and to the leaders of the Muslims and their common folk.”’ -Reported by Tamim Al-Dari (Muslim)